-PECOAT® thermoplastic polyethylene powder coating and PVC powder coating prevails over other coatings for excellent performance and high cost efficiency.
-The main advantage lies within its high adhesion strength which makes the coating extremely resistant to impact, mar, scratch even get peeled.
+PECOAT® thermoplastic coating materials (PE, PVC, PA, PP, ETFE, and PVC Plastisol) outperform other coatings with excellent performance and high cost efficiency.
+Their key advantage is high adhesion strength, extremely resistant to impact, marring, scratching and even peeling.

-- Thermoplastic powder coatings can be laid down in much thicker coatings than other powder coating options.
-They feel softer and more comfortable to touch than hard shell coatings.
+- Thermoplastic coatings can be applied in much thicker layers than other coating alternatives.
+They feel softer and more comfortable to the touch than hard-shell coatings.

-- The thick plastic coating is an excellent electrical insulator.
-It also makes the coated objects relatively inert in terms of temperature transmission.
+- The thick plastic coating serves as an excellent electrical insulator and also makes the coated objects relatively resistant to temperature transfer.

 - The thermoplastic material melts and flows to create a very smooth, continuous surface that covers corners well, it is long-lasting and has excellent UV resistance for color retention.

-The unique properties of thermoplastic coatings make them extremely useful in a range of applications.
-PECOAT® thermoplastic coating dip powder – polyethylene and PVC powder coating are widely use in:
+The unique properties of thermoplastic coatings make them highly versatile for a wide range of applications.
+PECOAT® thermoplastic coatings are widely used in the following fields:

 - Household appliances